EXPEDITION SAND & STONE

 Bindibu: Tri Desert Adventure

 Welcome to the land where time began and one of the world’s last great wilderness frontiers.
-EXPEDITION SAND & STONE is a tri-desert tour.
+EXPEDITION SAND & STONE is a tri-desert tag along tour.
 A once in a lifetime journey through some of the most remote and beautiful parts of outback Australia.
 Featuring the Great Sandy Desert, the Gibson Desert and the Tanami.
 This expedition is a 2600km traverse including some of Australia’s most iconic attractions.

 SORRY – 2018 TOUR FULLY BOOKED

 “But it was in Australia that I gained my first impressions of the beauty of the world, and it was the Bush that taught me.”

 – Tom Roberts, Artist